5 Best Smart Contract Platforms for 2020

 It is blockchain-based smart contract platforms that make these ICOs possible.

 While this might seem impressive, this figure was surpassed in just the first 4 months of 2018.
-So 2018 was expected to be the year of the ICO.
+So, experts expected 2018 to be the year of the ICO.

 Sadly, thanks to the collapse of the cryptocurrency market, it wasn’t meant to be.
 2019 saw Bitcoin recover to around the $9,000 mark, despite spending a good portion of the summer at around $5,000.

-News that China seemed to be endorsing cryptocurrencies send prices rocketing back to $10,000.
+The bitcoin market seems to be holding at a steady $10,000 so far in 2020.
 However, problems with U.S regulators that led to many of the main companies abandoning the hot new crypto Libera, resulted in many investors holding off on investing any more in Bitcoin.

 All this caused the ICO market to stagnate.